 The PCAOB does not have jurisdiction over corporate audit committees; instead, it would only oversee the way Accountants will have to communicate with it going forward.
 If adopted by the SEC, AS 16 would go into effect for public-company audits of fiscal periods beginning after December 15, 2012.

 The new Financial Audit standard became a priority at the board because of a perceived need to improve transparency in the entire audit process, from the development of company financial statements to the deliberations of audit committees to PCAOB inspections.
 PCAOB board member Jay Hanson notes that the oversight body should share as much as possible about its insights into public-company auditing.
 It’s clear that at least some audit-committee members are doing an outstanding job, exactly what the Sarbanes-Oxley Act envisioned, and I think part of our job is to help other audit-committee members to get to that high level.
 Sarbanes-Oxley requires that the audit committee be independent of company management.

 The board originally proposed the standard in March 2010, and then worked on a revision at the end of 2011.
 AS 16 also builds on previous interim PCAOB standards that became effective in 1989, including AU Section 380, the first “Communication with Audit Committees,” and AU Section 310, called the “Appointment of the Independent Accountant.”

 The new standard focuses on “communication with the audit committee, not necessarily information sent to the audit committee.
 “We’re mindful of this standard potentially becoming just another checklist or boilerplate exercise of going through a list of requirements.
 We heard from commentators who didn’t want that and we’ve been responsive to those comments.

-One criticism of AS 16 lies in letting auditors communicate orally with audit committees, instead of just requiring written documentation.
-Despite the oral presentations, however, the auditor would still have to document what would have been in the report.
+One criticism of AS 16 lies in letting Accountants communicate orally with audit committees, instead of just requiring written documentation.
+Despite the oral presentations, however, the Accountant would still have to document what would have been in the report.